andrewdebay/Credit-Risk-Analysis/README.md

-# credit-risk-analysis
+# Credit Risk Analysis
-Analyzing the default probability of a loan
+I am attempting to analyzing the default probability of a loan using gradient boosting and other predictive modeling algorithms.